drfenixion/freecad.robotcad/README.md

 If Docker is not installed and OS is Ubuntu script will try to install Docker automatically in other case you must install docker manually.
 In case of manually Docker installation look at [docker/README.md](https://github.com/drfenixion/freecad.robotcad/blob/main/docker/README.md).
 There is also additional information about folders where you should store projects files.

-# Fast install and run with FreeCAD 1.1 AppImage
+# Fast install and run script with FreeCAD 1.1 AppImage
-Do same as **Fast install and run** section.
+Do same as **Fast install and run script** section.
 Place FreeCAD 1.1 AppImage to docker/freecad/freecad_custom_appimage_dir and do `bash run.bash -cif` (in docker dir) one time and then for regular run `bash run.bash -ci`.
 Dont forget to update RobotCAD before and make FreeCAD 1.1 AppImage executable.

 **You also can install RobotCAD manually via FreeCAD Addon manager by** [Installation](https://github.com/drfenixion/freecad.robotcad#Installation) **section.**